avidev-creator/react/10_reduxtoolkit/ReduxNotes/ReduxToolkitSteps.md

     1. Inorder to create your reducer you need just have to figure out how many functions you will need.
     2. Here I have created 2 functions that will be used addTodo and removeTodo.
     3. Now reducer is a key and it will contain Object only.
     4. Inside the reducer every function you will create will have 2 parameters -- state and action.
 These are objects.
 Action will also have a property called as payload.
 This will carry the value.
+Syntax -- action.payload.
     5. Below is an example of addTodo function and removeTodo i have created --
         reducers: {
             addTodo: (state, action) => {